markusunger/capstone/prep-work/Node_and_Express.md

 _Express.js_ is a small, relatively unopinionated framework that relies on Node.js' internal web server functionality to add a clean and simple API and some additional functionality.

-In general, Node.js provides a way to handle HTTP or HTTPS requests via the `http` or `htttps` core modules:
+In general, Node.js provides a way to handle HTTP or HTTPS requests via the `http` or `https` core modules:

 ```js
 const http = require('http');